unknown137-dimas/RemoteDAQ/README.md

     ```
     sudo ./setup.sh -w
     ```
-5. Fill the prompt accordingly.
+7. Fill the prompt accordingly.
-6. Wait until finished.
+8. Wait until finished.
+9. Continue the installation from the dashboard by installing the server-side system [here](https://github.com/unknown137-dimas/RemoteDAQ-Server).